top of page

 • Cannot Rollback: Once a table is truncated, the action cannot be rolled back in most database systems.
 This requires careful consideration to ensure that all data is ready to be permanently removed.

 As you continue your journey into SQL, remember the importance of accuracy in your queries and the implications of your actions on the database.
 With practice, these concepts will become easy to grasp, empowering you to manipulate and manage data confidently.
-Whether you're inserting new orders, updating customer information, or clearing out promotional offers, mastering these SQL operations is a vital step toward becoming proficient in database management.
+Whether you're inserting new orders, updating customer information, or performing deletions, mastering these SQL operations is a vital step toward becoming proficient in database management.

 Happy querying!